scottperham/cli-dotnet/README.md

 ```
 can be called with: mycmd value1 value2 value3

+### Default values

+If any option of value is omitted, then it will be substited with the CLR default value for the type, with the exception of `string` which will be substituted by and empty string (`""`) and array types that will be an empty instance of the array (`new T[0]`).

 ### Help

 `--help` or `-h` can be used at any point in the command to display help for the current command or verb.